 Toxicity of Euphorbia stellispina

-Euphorbia stellispina produces a poisonous white milky sap that may cause burns or irritation if in contact with the skin or eyes.
-Therefore, keeping this plant away from children and pets is best.
+Euphorbia stellispina produces a poisonous white milky sap that may cause burns or irritation if it comes into contact with the skin or eyes.
+Therefore, it is best to keep this plant away from children and pets.

 Links